Equals182/eqFTP/README.md

 ## Version History

->Please don't kick my ass for updating extension so often.
-I just want to fix every bug that was found.
->
 >If I fix something critical I throw update on registry and for that I need to increase version number (I'm trying to follow [Semantic Versioning](http://semver.org/)).
 If update is too minor and it's not critical enough for extension work, I'll just wait till it get bigger or till weekends.

 * version 0.6.2